sergrt/TopRss/README.md

 ## About
 __TopRss__ is a simple RSS feed reader made as assessment test.
-This repository contains source code along with precompiled binaries (Win64, "bin" folder).
+This repository contains source code along with precompiled binaries - downloads are available in [Releases](https://github.com/sergrt/TopRss/releases) section.

 ## Requirements
 - Small desktop application displaying a list of news of any given RSS news channel.